 The ball's in your court

 Every business can adopt a real-time sales methodology.
 Once you tap into company information and implement a robust sales tech stack, developing a real-time sales strategy is not hard.
-Start by creating an ideal customer profile, defining the most relevant triggers for your proposition, and creating relevant outreach plays for each trigger.
+Start by creating an ideal customer profile, defining the most relevant trigger events for your proposition, and creating relevant outreach plays for each of them.
 You’ll have most of the work done by then.

 Our 30-page Guide to Real-Time Sales explains in detail how any sales organization can establish a real-time sales mindset and make their outreach truly data-driven.
-Eventually, using triggers and relevant messaging over untimely cold outreach will be the norm.
+Eventually, using trigger events and relevant messaging over untimely cold outreach will be the norm.